cana-asteroids/cana/cookbook/README.rst

 Cookbook
 ========

-See bellow some basic usage examples:
+See below some basic usage examples:

 Spectroscopy
 ------------